 The Millerbird, a small, Old World warbler, was until fairly recently only found on the rocky, 178-acre island of Nihoa in the Northwestern Hawaiian Islands.
 Due to this extremely limited range and tiny population, the Millerbird is listed as Endangered under the federal Endangered Species Act.

-Another subspecies of Millerbird had once occurred on the island of Laysan.
+Another subspecies of Millerbird once occurred on the island of Laysan.
 But rabbits introduced by Europeans destroyed this island's vegetation and caused the extinction of that bird, as well as two other Laysan birds found nowhere else, by the early 20th century.

 Because there was only a single, small population remaining, a goal was set to establish a second, “insurance” population of Millerbirds on Laysan, 650 miles from Nihoa.
 Rabbits and other destructive mammals were removed from Laysan by 1923.

 After years of research and preparation, the first translocation took place in September 2011.
 In a joint expedition, FWS, ABC, and other partners moved 24 Millerbirds from Nihoa to Laysan, followed by a second translocation of 26 birds the following year.

 The new population on Laysan is an unqualified success.
 Birds are thriving and breeding.
-The population has expanded to more than 200 birds, with more fledging as time goes on.
+The population has expanded to more than 200 birds, perhaps as many as 300, with more fledging as time goes on.
 (Check out one of the final updates by scientists on Laysan who chronicled the Millerbird project.)